 Well, last week I was invited to meet with Sam at John Lewis in Queensgate Shopping Centre so that she could show me just a smidge of the lovely products they have in stock for Christmas.
 Soooo, in no particular order . . .

 This year’s John Lewis Christmas Advert is #BusterTheBoxer and I have to admit, it’s one of my favourites.
-As with other years John Lewis have also released a range of products to accompany the advert with 10% of proceeds of sale of the soft toys goes to The Wildlife Trust to help protect and restore nation’s wildlife and natural habitat for our children today and in the future.
+As with other years, John Lewis has also released a range of products to accompany the advert with 10% of proceeds of the sale of the soft toys going to The Wildlife Trust to help protect and restore the nation’s wildlife and natural habitat for our children today and in the future.